News

 However, this structure underwent further changes, and in 2010, the GMC took over the responsibilities of the PMETB, consolidating its role in overseeing postgraduate medical education and training.

-The GMC adapted to these changes by incorporating digital tools to streamline processes such as registration and licensing, making it more efficient for both medical professionals and the regulatory body.
+The GMC adapted to these changes by incorporating digital tools to streamline processes such as registration and licensing, making it more efficient for medical professionals and the regulatory body.

 Moreover, the GMC continued to refine its processes for handling complaints and concerns about doctors.